 It is impossible to know or completely understand all potential business models that may be represented by new gTLD applicants.
-That fact is a major roadblock to finding consensus on policy that defines clear, bright line rules for allowing vertical integration and a compliance framework to support it while ensuring that such policy is practical and beneficial in the public interest.
-The VI-WG proposes that its work continue with the goal of eventually reaching consensus on a workable VI/CO policy, but it is unlikely that such consensus can be reached prior to the first round under the new gTLD policy without delaying it.
+That fact is an obstacle to finding consensus on policy that defines clear, bright line rules for allowing vertical integration and a compliance framework to support it while ensuring that such policy is practical and beneficial in the public interest.

-However, it is recognized that certain new gTLDs likely to be applied for in the first round that are clearly beneficial in the public interest may not be practical without relaxing certain rules regarding registry/registrar integration and/or co-ownership.
+However, it is recognized that certain new gTLDs likely to be applied for in the first round that will be negatively impacted by restrictions on cross-ownership or control between registrar and registry.
+In order to preserve a level playing field and to increase competition and innovation, any restrictions on cross-ownership or control must be counterbalanced by an exceptions process for those negatively affected by these restrictions.

-This proposal presents an alternative by suggesting a default policy while allowing for applicants to request exceptions and be considered on a case by case basis.
-Exceptions would be granted conservatively to a narrow set of cases where the applicant can demonstrate that the new gTLD will be established and used inline with a set of guidelines whose goal is to address public interest needs.
+This proposal presents a default policy while allowing for applicants to request exceptions and be considered on a case by case basis.
+Exceptions would be granted when the applicant can establish a reasonable case that the new gTLD will be at a competitive disadvantage vis-à-vis non-integrated registry/registrar combinations because of these restrictions.

 1. The default policy:

 a.
-RACK+
+[TBD]

 b.
-This policy will apply to all applicants except those requesting evaluation under and successfully passing the exception critirea.
+This policy will apply to all applicants except those requesting evaluation under and successfully passing the exception criteria.
+In cases where the facts of competitive disadvantage cannot be established until after operations are begun (e.g., “orphan” registries), the exception may be requested and granted, but only exercised when circumstances warrant.

-2. The proposed guidelines:
+2. Exception Criteria:

 a.
-The gTLD will be used by/for a specific, narrowly defined community that may otherwise go relatively unserved (e.g. a UNESCO endangered language group, a World Bank low or lower-middle economy, small indigenous groups).
+Where the registry cannot find unaffiliated registrars to offer its gTLD to the public.
+In order to prevent “greenmail” efforts by registrars who will pretend to offer the gTLD and then demand cash or other favors to promote it effectively, at least three registrars, unaffiliated with each other, must apply to the registry to distribute the gTLD (and distribute it in fact, in a timely manner) or the exception may be granted.

 b.
-The purpose of the entity applying is primarily non-commercial, including the entities current activities if any (this is not intended to extend to the purpose of second level registrations within the gTLD).
+Where the gTLD caters primarily to a specific language group, and where the registry cannot find unaffiliated registrars who will offer its gTLD in an order process in that language.

 c.
-The string applied for must have a specific and unique association with the community being served.

-3. The proposed exception may include any or all of the following:

-a.
-The entity applying may serve as, own, or control both the Registry Operator and an Accredited Registrar (an Affiliated Registrar) for its gTLD, but must maintain structural and administrative separation.

-b.
-No restriction on the use of backend service providers that may be owned, controlled, or affilated with Accredited Registrar(s) but those Accredited Registrar(s) will not be allowed to distribute that gTLD.

-c.
 The applicant may define criteria reasonably related to the purpose of its gTLD as conditions for Accredited Registrar participation, but may not otherwise discriminate or restrict Accredited Registrar access.

-d.
-Once the registry reaches 30,000 second level registrations the Affiliated Registrar may no longer serve as a registrar for new registrations or for gaining transfers in the gTLD as long as there are at least two other Accredited Registrars meeting the defined criteria willing to participate in distribution.

-e.
-Reaching the threshold defined in d. above has no affect on the Registry Operator's choice of backend service providers.

 There should be no additional cost to the applicant for requesting the exception or for being evaluated for it.
 The evaluation will take place at an appropriate point following the Initial Evaluation.
 If the request is denied, the applicant may withdraw and receive the appropriate pro-rated refund.